faridho/passport-laravel-5-5/README.md

 |---|---|
 |  http://localhost:8080/register | Create token when registration new user
 | http://localhost:8080/login | Login and create new token
-|  http://localhost:8080/detail |Access endoint use token
+|  http://localhost:8080/detail |Access endpoint use token